iamkaif-india/JavaScript/README.md

 # JavaScript
+Hello, I am Mohammad Kaif @iamkaif-india
 This is my JavaScript Notes.
+I have learnt JavaScript from a YouTube channel name 'Chai aur Code'.